CLG Réalt na Mara: History

 In 2010, Réalt na Mara won the Donegal Intermediate Football Championship.
 They again won the Donegal Intermediate Football Championship in 2015 and advanced the same year to the Ulster Intermediate Club Football Championship final, where they lost to Loughinisland.

+St Naul's — achieving a first win in the 2022 Donegal SFC — defeated Réalt na Mara by 0-13 to 1-6 in the play-off final at Tírconaill Park, thus relegating Réalt na Mara to the 2023 IFC.